WaterMediaTeam/watermedia/readme.md

 ```

 ## JITPACK.IO
-JitPack.io is a third-party tool to build and distribute artifacts using direct github sources/tags
+JitPack.io is a third-party tool to build and distribute artifacts
+using direct GitHub tags or branches
 This option includes JavaDoc and Sources <br>
 Check all available versions [here](https://github.com/SrRapero720/watermedia/tags)